mui/mui-x/docs/data/charts/lines/lines.md

 ## Missing data

-To handle lines with data not starting at the same point or with missing data, use `null` values.
+You can handle lines with missing data or data starting at different points by providing `null` values.

 {{"demo": "DifferentLength.js"}}